 Thanks to the excellent support of Flanders Investment & Trade, MeaTech 3D easily got its bearings in Flanders.
 They introduced us to local service providers and several banks.
 In the end, we chose to work with BNP Paribas Fortis, leveraging their local presence in Israel.

 Peace of Meat is not merely looking for plant-based alternatives for meat.
 Instead, lab-grown cells are transformed into meat structures.
 The company is now concentrating on optimizing this technology to enable cultured meat production at an affordable price.

-Jointly, Peace of Meat and MeaTech 3D are hoping to compete with American multi-dollar companies like Beyond Meat and Impossible Foods.
-Meatless meat is big business in the US, attracting wealthy entrepreneurs, celebrities and even Don Thompson, the former CEO of McDonalds, and Tyson Foods, the country’s largest meat processor.
+Jointly, Peace of Meat and MeaTech 3D are hoping to compete with American multi-dollar companies such as Beyond Meat and Impossible Foods.
+Meatless meat is big business in the US, attracting wealthy entrepreneurs, celebrities and even Don Thompson, the former CEO of McDonald's, and Tyson Foods, the country’s largest meat processor.